0ssamaak0/Udacidy-DA-Nanodegree/README.md

 ## Project 2: Wrangle and Analyze Data

-All Details in the Jupyter Notebook
+All Details of the wrangling process are discussed and explained in the Juypter Notebook